CaliStyle/trailpack-proxy-permissions/README.md

 ```

 ## Usage

+### Default Admin
+When your applications starts, if there are no users in your database, proxy-permissions will create a super admin using your defaults

 ### Manage roles
 Use the native sequelize model under `this.app.orm.Roles`, if you need initial roles just add them on proxyPermissions config file under `fixtures.roles`.